 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-There is a lack of available studies to determine the clinical importance of this test over standard, accepted testing methods.
-There is a lack of evidence to support the use of the gene expression testing to predict clinical events or to alter the treatment of individuals.
+There is a lack of available evidence to determine the clinical importance of this test over standard, accepted testing methods and for use in predicting clinical events or altering treatment.

 American Heart Association.
 (2012).
 Genetics and cardiovascular disease.
 A policy statement from the American Heart Association.
 Retrieved September 6, 2017 from http://www.heart.org.